 Electronic bonding replicates the bond execution process – the signing of the bond form by the principal and surety and physically delivering the form to the Obligee electronically through the Internet or another electronic medium, or within a Web-based environment.

-The introduction of the ESB or electronic surety bond by the NMLS is aimed at facilitating the process of posting surety bond faster and more convenient to all parties concerned, namely government agencies or regulators acting as Obligees, contractors or Principals, and Surety firms.
-The new system allows the electronic filing of surety bonds that greatly reduces the cost of the bond, speed up the process and increase the efficiency of its delivery.
+The introduction of the ESB or electronic surety bond by the NMLS is aimed at facilitating the process of posting surety bonds faster and more convenient to all parties concerned, namely government agencies or regulators acting as Obligees, contractors or Principals, and Surety firms.
+The new system allows the electronic filing of surety bonds that greatly reduces the cost of the bond, speeds up the process, and increases the efficiency of its delivery.

 There are two laws that make electronic agreements legal.
 The Uniform Electronic Transactions Act (UETA) serves as the model state legislation for electronic surety bonding, by making legal the submission of electronic documents and electronic signature.
 UETA was developed by the National Conference of Commissioners and Uniform State Laws.